How do we organise learning

 - Using a range of evidence to inform planning

-Pupils working within the later p levels and National curriculum levels are encouraged to be actively involved in their learning and be able to state what they are doing to improve.
-Students working within the early p scales will have clearly defined programmes where teaching assistants clearly understand the next steps in learning.
+Formal learners are encouraged to be actively involved in their learning and be able to state what they are doing to improve.
+Semi-formal and pre formal learners will have clearly defined programmes where teaching assistants clearly understand the next steps in learning.